 In all cases of dismissal, graduate business students have the right of appeal.
 Academic standing dismissal is a progressive process with student participation and advising designed to help students regain good academic standing.
 Students approaching the six-year time limit may request a time limit extension prior to actual dismissal.
 The request should be based on unique work requirements, personal, or other reasons.
-Time limit appeals will be reviewed and acted on by the director of graduate business studies.
+Time limit appeals will be reviewed and acted on by the appropriate program director.